-Jackie Roosevelt Robinson, the grandson of a slave, was born in a cabin in Cairo, Georgia, on January 31, 1919.
+Jackie Robinson, the grandson of a slave, was born in a cabin in Cairo, Georgia, on January 31, 1919.
 He had four siblings: Edgar, Frank, Mack, and Willa Mae.
 The Robinsons sharecropped for a white family called the Sassers.
 They grew crops for Mr. Sasser, and in exchange got a place to live and chits, which were used at Mr. Sasser's store.
 However, Jackie's father deserted the family when he was six months old.
 Marlie Robinson, Jackie's mother, decided to move to Pepper Street in Pasadena, California to give her children a better life.
 Soon, Robinson realized his athletic ability, and went on to do incredible things.

-Between 1937 and 1945, Jackie Robinson did many incredible things people thought impossible to be done by an African American to do.
+Between 1937 and 1945, Jackie Robinson did many incredible things which people would have thought impossible for an African American to do.
 He also did some incredible things that and some that changed his life.
 In 1937, Robinson attended Pasadena Junior College, and in 1939 went to UCLA.
 Robinson became UCLA's first four letter athlete, excelling in football, basketball, baseball, and track and field.
 In 1940, he met Rachel Isum, who always praised him when he was feeling down, and later became his wife.
 He was drafted into the army in March, 1942, and later on became a morale officer.
 Some coaches of sports teams in the army even laughed at him when he tried out for the team.
 After leaving the army, he joined the negro league for baseball, playing for the Kansas City Monarchs, but encountered Jim Crow Laws, which segregated whites and blacks.
 He quit soon thereafter, but had no idea of how to make money.
-Not too long after, Robinson met Branch Rickey for a meeting that changed his life.
+Then Robinson met Branch Rickey, a meeting that changed his life.